kintone-labs/cli-kintone/README.md

 ## Restrictions
 * The limit of each file size for uploading to attachments field is 10MB.
 * Client certificates cannot be used with cli-kintone.
-* The following record data cannot be retrieved: Field group, Blank space, Label, Border, Status, Assignee, Category
+* The following record data cannot be retrieved: Field group, Blank space, Label, Border, Related records, Status, Assignee, Category

 ## Restriction of Encode/Decode
 * Windows command prompt may not display characters correctly like "譁�蟄怜喧縺�".